 Since the news broke about the Coronavirus (COVID-19), we have been closely monitoring the situation and the impact it’s having on our clients, employees, volunteers and supporters.
-In order to protect everyone, Mosaic Family Services has made some adjustments in our operations and services since we are an “essential business”.
+In order to protect everyone, Mosaic Family Services has made adjustments in our operations and services.
 The changes include:

 - We plan to continue providing our services although scaled down to comply with strict Centers for Disease Control (CDC) and Dallas County Health & Human Services (DCHHS) guidelines.

 Mosaic is providing rent assistance, utility assistance, groceries, and medical assistance for nonresidential clients that have lost their jobs due to the pandemic.
-We anticipate increased costs for hotels for victims in danger since we are currently not exiting shelter clients during this crisis and the shelter is currently at capacity.
+We are also quarantining all incoming shelter residents at hotels for two weeks before moving them into Mosaic House.
+This is an unanticipated but necessary cost to Mosaic.

 Our Stand with Survivor Celebration was vital for the sustainability of this agency.
 The cancellation of this event is a huge setback to us.
 Every year, we look forward to reconnecting with our community through these events as well as raising critical funds to help sustain our programs.
 The event was set to raise a total of $140,000.